This is a 10 day itinerary of Utah and Arizona between Zion National Park, Horseshoe Bend, Lower Antelope Canyon and Las Vegas.

 - Book Early – There’s something weird going on with the ZNP area because it seemed that everyone was booking early.
 I was booking for May back in February and was already having a ton of trouble.
 Don’t wait because I almost had a heart attack when I found out I couldn’t book Zion Ponderosa.
 Luckily the person holding that reservation let it go later on so that worked out.

 - The Wave – Our original plan for our free day in Page, Arizona was to actually visit The Wave that’s part of Coyote Buttes North and more specifically Vermillion Cliffs National Park.
 This operates under a lottery system.
 The lottery opens up 4 months in advance and is open for application for the month.
 The day following the close of the application period is the lottery draw.
 Honestly it’s a crap system with extremely low odds of getting in.
 We tried the lottery and got nothing which is why the idea of shooting here was canned.

 - Permits – If you’re looking to do the Top Down Narrows hike, you also need to be aware of the permit system.
 Luckily getting a permit and picking your campsite isn’t as vicious as The Wave lottery.
 All you have to do is book the permit 3 months in advance and you’re good to go.
-The government site is pretty good about explaining this so head on over here.

 - Flights – If you’re looking to do something similar, Las Vegas is still your best bet in terms of closest airport.
 I looked around and nowhere else makes sense.
 Luckily flights to Vegas are usually pretty cheap!
 Another quick tip is that if you’re changing planes somewhere, make sure you check the terminals.
 Hopefully you don’t have to do a Terminal 2 to Terminal 7 change like we did.